 How to Obtain a Court-Appointed Defense Lawyer

-It may seem pretty crazy these days how much a private criminal defense attorney can charge per hour.
-Rates as high as $300-$600 an hour can be the norm.
-If you are unable to afford hiring a private criminal defense attorney, you may be able to get a court-appointed lawyer to represent you in your defense.
+It might seem crazy how much a private criminal defense attorney can charge, with hourly rates sometimes as high as $300-$600.
+If you're unable to afford a private criminal defense attorney, you may be able to obtain a court-appointed lawyer to represent you.
 Generally, the lawyer will work at the government's expense.
-In order to get a court-appointed lawyer to represent you, you must generally:
+In order to obtain a court-appointed lawyer in your case, you're generally required to:

-Lastly, if you earn income, but it is not high enough to hire a private attorney and not low enough to qualify you for free legal assistance through a court-appointed lawyer, the judge may provide you with "partial indigency."
-Under this rule, you will be represented by a court-appointed lawyer, but you will be ordered to reimburse the state for a portion of the costs of your representation during trial.
+Lastly, if you earn income, but it's not high enough to hire a private attorney and not low enough to qualify you for a court-appointed lawyer, the judge may provide you with "partial indigency."
+Under this procedure, you're represented by court-appointed counsel, but you're also required to reimburse the state for a portion of your costs of representation.

 Are Court-Appointed Lawyers Any Good?

-When answering this question, it needs to be kept in mind that, in most situations, any legal representation in a criminal hearing is better than no legal representation.
+When answering this question, remember that in most situations, any legal representation in a criminal case is better than none.
 However, this is not to say that a court-appointed lawyer is little better than nothing.
 In fact, many public defenders and court-appointed lawyers are some of the best legal minds in the world.
 Public defenders often have more courtroom time and experience than many private defense lawyers twice their age.
 Indeed, public defenders have been on the defense side of many of the most prestigious cases in our country's history.

-However, the time and effort that your court-appointed lawyer can spend on your case has seen a downward turn in recent years as less government funding gets pushed towards these programs each year.
-With less money, this means that the public defenders can spend less time on all of their cases.
+However, the time and effort that court-appointed lawyers can spend on their cases has declined in recent years with reduced government funding and higher caseloads.
 Indeed, in some places it has become so bad that public defenders only meet their clients for the first time in the court's anteroom before trial starts.